crowforkotlin/wazero-bride-jvm/README.md

-# 🌉 Wazero JNI Bridge Demo
+# 🌉 Wazero JNI Bridge

 **This project demonstrates how to call a Go WebAssembly runtime ([wazero](https://github.com/wazero/wazero)) from a Kotlin/JVM application.
 The connection is made possible by a lightweight C++ bridge using the Java Native Interface (JNI).**